UF-CompLing/Resources/machine_learning101.md

 * **Machine Learning:** programming with the end goal of allowing machines/processes to improve on their own, without human intervention
 * **Artificial Intelligence:** the stretch goal machine learning, complete automation

-**Example** To use a single example to highlight the comparison, imagine a scenario where a researcher might be trying to monitor seismic events (earthquakes) and predict their occurence and magnitude.
+To use a single example to highlight the comparison, imagine a scenario where a researcher might be trying to monitor seismic events (earthquakes) and predict their occurence and magnitude.
 Each field might have its own approach.

 **A Statistician** might try and model the distrubtion of existing data, characterize that distribution in a way that is familiar (maybe a using a gamma distribution) and make predictions from that.
 Beyond that, **a Statistician** might build a time series model using collected data to make more accurate predictions with more details.